 Outside of work, I spend time enjoying friends and family, renovating my home and participating in my own recovery.
 I am a proud mother to a wonderful daughter, Nana to three gorgeous grandchildren, daughter to the woman who inspires me to be the very best I can be and wife to a brilliant man.
 I have extended family members who have moved into recovery over the years, filling me with hope for all of those who still suffer.
 I can’t say it too many times: There is always hope and healing.

 You don’t have to navigate the pain, uncertainty and cycle of addiction on your own.
-If you or a loved one is struggling with drug or alcohol abuse or addiction in Houston, TX or Dripping Springs, TX, I invite you to call me at 832-928-0211 for a free 15-minute consultation.
+If you or a loved one is struggling with drug or alcohol abuse or addiction in Houston, TX, I invite you to call me at 832-928-0211 for a free 15-minute consultation.
 I’m happy to discuss your specific situation and answer any questions you have about drug and alcohol counseling and my practice.